Dark matter: Type Ia supernova distance measurements

+Type Ia supernova luminosity relative to the Sun (L_{0}) versus time shows the characteristic light curve for a Type Ia supernova.
+The peak is primarily due to the decay of nickel (Ni), while the later stage is powered by cobalt (Co).

 Type Ia supernovae can be used as standard candles to measure extragalactic distances, which can in turn be used to measure how fast the universe has expanded in the past.
 Data indicates the universe is expanding at an accelerating rate, the cause of which is usually ascribed to dark energy.
 Since observations indicate the universe is almost flat, it is expected the total energy density of everything in the universe should sum to 1 (Ω_{tot} ≈ 1).
 The measured dark energy density is Ω_{Λ} ≈ 0.690; the observed ordinary (baryonic) matter energy density is Ω_{b} ≈ 0.0482 and the energy density of radiation is negligible.
 This leaves a missing Ω_{dm} ≈ 0.258 which nonetheless behaves like matter (see technical definition section above) – dark matter.